tkarabela/cpython/Doc/library/xml.etree.elementtree.rst

       of elements that contain no content.
 If ``True`` (the default), they are emitted as a single self-closed tag, otherwise they are emitted as a pair of start/end tags.
+      *namespaces* is a dictionary which maps URI to prefixes in addition to the global registry.

       The output is either a string (:class:`str`) or binary (:class:`bytes`).
       This is controlled by the *encoding* argument.
 If *encoding* is